 Price your home based on recent sales

-It’s a mistake to price your home based on what you paid for it or on what your neighbor paid last year.
-Instead, work with your agent to determine the most likely sales point for your home based on recent comps.
+It’s a mistake to price your home based on what you paid for it (or on what your neighbor paid last year).
+Instead, work with your agent to determine your home's most likely sales point based on recent comps.

-Market data will indicate how much homes of the same size and style in your community sold for in the last six months, so use this as a guiding tool.
+Market data will indicate what homes of the same size and style in your community sold for in the last six months, so use this as a guiding tool.

 If you price your home too far ahead of the market, you’re not going to attract buyers who know the value of the neighborhood.